rachellevanger/tda-persistence-explorer/source/ImagePersistence/README.md

 Jacek Cyranka, Shaun Harker

-ImagePersistence.cpp is a C++ program which uses the image library CImg to load 2D images, create sublevel of superlevel filtered complexes, and compute persistence using PHAT.
+ImagePersistence.cpp is a C++ program which uses the image library CImg to load 2D images, create sublevel or superlevel filtered complexes, and compute persistence using PHAT.
 It saves the output to file.

 Installation is accomplished by typing